makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

- Write a command that finds all empty files an directories an all subdirectories
+ Write a script that list all files with the .gif extension in the current directory and all subdirectories